Meli-melow/JEE-School-Administration-Project/README.md

 -The Teacher space
 -The Admin space

-For usage :
+For usage :<br>
-• focused on the database, please refer to the latest ver3 repertory ;
+• focused on the database, please refer to the latest ver3 repertory ;<br>
 • focused on the front end, please refer to the latest commit regarding the addition of a webapp repertory.
 They don't belong to the same folder project.